mplachkova/WritingPortfolio/UserGuide.md

 1. Open the Platform.
 2. On the left-hand side, find the application you want to remove.
 3. Hover over the application.
-4. Right-click and select Uninstall.
+4. Right-click, and select Uninstall from the context menu.
 5. A warning window will appear, asking for confirmation.
 6. Confirm the choice of uninstalling the application.